orthecreedence/pretend-event-loop/README.md

     (size type)

 Count the items in a queue. `type` can be one of `(:active :passive :work)`.

+    (fullp type)

+Test if a queue is full. `type` can be one of `(:active :passive :work)`.
 This can be very useful for rate-limiting intake of work items in an app.
-For instance, you may want to stop reading jobs off of a queue after you have a certain number of blocking or cpu-intensive operations queued.
+For instance, you may want to stop pulling items out of a database for an amount of time of each item is spawning a number of passive jobs (indefinitely growing passive queue).

     (next (varname &key multiple-value-list sleep) blocking-op &body body)